Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 # Alternatives Considered
 > Summarize alternative designs (pros & cons)

-- Implement the config validation functionality as an flag of the `sync` command (`sync --[no]-validate`).
+- Implement the config validation functionality as a flag of the `sync` command (`sync --[no]-validate`).
     - Pros:
         - Can be enabled by default to decrease the number of errors related to the invalid config files.
     - Cons:
-        - No ability to simply validate config without performing synchronization.
+        - No ability to validate just a config file without performing synchronization.
-        - Validation may require additional permissions that are not needed for the synchronization.
+        - Validation may require additional permissions that are not essential for the synchronization.